moehriegitt/vastringify/README.md

-The `init(0,...)` macro call is an extern function call that initialises the stream, initialises the output stream (e.g., NUL terminates a char array and/or mallocs initial memory), and parses the format string, so that even with no arguments, the expression behaves in a sane way.
+The `init(0,...)` macro call is an extern function call that initialises the stream, initialises the output stream (e.g., NUL terminates a char array and/or allocs initial memory), and parses the format string, so that even with no arguments, the expression behaves in a sane way.